CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

  };
 ```

 With this, our tests pass.
-Our code has error state functionality added, and now we just need to wire up our RestaurantList component to our Redux state:
+Our code has error state functionality added, and now we just need to wire up our `RestaurantList` component to our new Redux state value:

 ```diff
  const mapStateToProps = state => ({